cncf/clotributor/README.md

 Issues that no longer match the required criteria are *removed* automatically from **CLOTributor**.
 This way, if an issue is assigned to someone or it is closed, it won't be displayed anymore.

 In addition to some issue's details, like the *title* or *labels*, we also collect and index some metadata from the corresponding repository, like its *topics* or the *programming languages* used.
-We are also working on trying to normalize some labels we've observed across issues on different repositories to make it easier to categorize and filter them.

-At the moment some labels are highlighted in a special way, like `good first issue` or labels that contain the string `bug`.
 In general, the more context projects can provide in their issues via labels, the better.
-Labels like `frontend`, or even mentioning specific frameworks like `react` or `vue`, may help users finding issues that suit them best.
+There is a [set of labels](#labels-with-special-meaning) that have a special meaning for CLOTributor.
+Other labels like `frontend`, or even mentioning specific frameworks like `react` or `vue`, may also help users finding issues that suit them best.

 The generated index can be searched from <https://clotributor.dev>.
 The following syntax can be used to narrow down the results: